oicr-gsi/shesmu/README.md

 - TSV dumper.
 Write all data to a TSV file.
 Create a JSON file ending in `.tsvdump` containing an object where the keys are the dumper names and the values are the files to write.
 The file will be truncated with each olive pass.

+## Source Linker
+Once a Shesmu server is deployed, it can be useful to have links from the Shesmu dashboard to the original `.shesmu` sources, especially when they are stored in git or the like.
+A source linker knows how to convert a path on the local file system into a URL.

+- Git linker.
+If the sources are a checked out git repository, this linker references a web-based git UI to view them.
+To enable, create a file ending in `.gitlink` containing a JSON object `{"prefix":..., "url":..., "type":xxx}` where `prefix` is the local repository path (_i.e._, the directory where the repository was cloned, `url` is the URL to the dashboard page for this repository, and `type` is either `GITHUB` or `BITBUCKET`, depending on the type of dashboard.